Doing What is Right for Each Patient

 2006 Mill Creek Clinic opened; Providence Regional Cancer Partnership opened, Everett

 2007 Electronic medical records replaced paper charts

-2011 The Everett Clinic recognized as a national best place to work; 250 providers; $3.5 million donated to nonprofits
+2011 Recognized as a national best place to work; 250 providers; $3.5 million donated to nonprofits

-2012 Smokey Point Medical Center opened; The Everett Clinic featured on the PBS documentary "U.S. Health Care: The Good News"
+2012 Smokey Point Medical Center opened; featured on the PBS documentary "U.S. Health Care: The Good News"

 2013 Fifth largest private employer in Snohomish County; 500 providers and 2,000 staff caring for 300,000 patients

 2015 Recognized for the fourth year in a row as a Top Corporate Philanthropist by Puget Sound Business Journal.

 2016 Merger with DaVita Healthcare Partners, a Fortune 500 company.